 On 18 May 2018, South Georgia was declared free from rats and mice.
 This incredible milestone for South Georgia’s ecology was made a reality following an eradication project of enormous scale, led by the South Georgia Heritage Trust and supported by GSGSSI.

-Rats were likely introduced to South Georgia with the first sealing expeditions.
-As human exploration and exploitation on South Georgia prospered, and shore based whaling and sealing camps were established throughout much of the northern and south-western coast, rats spread to infest nearly two thirds of the island’s coastline while mice were known to be present in just two areas on south-western coast.
+Rodents were likely introduced to South Georgia with the first sealing expeditions.
+As human exploration and exploitation on South Georgia prospered, and shore-based whaling and sealing camps were established throughout much of the northern and south-western coast, rats spread to infest nearly two thirds of the island’s coastline while mice were known to be present in just two areas on south-western coast.

-Detailed documentation for all three phases of the SGHT rodent eradication can be downloaded from here.
+Detailed documentation for all four phases of the SGHT rodent eradication can be downloaded from here.

 Relevant documents including information on post-baiting monitoring, non-target mortality can be found here, and on field trials and mouse ID can be found here.